 1. Invest in a Quality Pool Drain Cover

 A good pool drain cover is the primary way you can protect yourself and your family.
-Congress passed the Virginia Graeme Baker Pool and Spa Safety Act in 2008.
+And in fact, they are required in all public pools per the passing of the Virginia Graeme Baker Pool and Spa Safety Act in 2008.

 But they are recommended for any pool owner and could be the difference between a fun day in the sun and an accident.